shadecoredev/Realmshade/README.md

 I will add docs on creating new content once the stable realease version will be completed.

 ## Cheating
-Realmshade is running without any anticheats or authorization, so why wouldn't someone just edit the code to set a weapon's damage to 1 billion, duplicate items and cheat a high score?
+Realmshade is running without any client anticheats or authorization, so why wouldn't someone just edit the code to set a weapon's damage to 1 billion, duplicate items and cheat a high score?

 There are several design decisions made to prevent cheating and griefing possible.